conflabs/wcia-analytes/docs/CannabinoidTotals.md

-# Cannabinoid Totals
+# CannabinoidTotals
-A list of Cannabinoid Analytes Totals for use in interoperability.
+A list of CannabinoidTotals Analytes for use in interoperability.

 ----------------------------------------